Filetree

 Implementation

-In Haskell, you are given a list of files (directories separated by /
+In Haskell, you are given a list of files (directories separated by /) like this:

 files = ["src/tree.hs"